theubie/complex_memory/README.md

 If you are looking for a more simple extenion, you can check out my simple_memory extension: https://github.com/theubie/simple_memory

 Anyone wishing to help with the documentation I will give you over 9000 internet points.

+Note:  This does require Gradio>3.20.
+As of the creation of this readme, text-generation-webui's requirement lists gradio v 3.23.0, so all new installs will work fine.
+Older installs that have not updated to the latests requirements will fail to run the extension.